Cogitri/cogitri.dev/content/post/12-fedora-toolbox.md

 }
 ```

 Afterwards launching applications via your debugger should just work.
+In case you receive an error message akin to `Authorization required, but no authorization protocol specified`, you may have to allow the toolbox container to communicate with your X(wayland) Server with `xhost +si:localuser:$USER`.